Storming of the Legislative Council Complex: Arrests

 On 3 July, police arrested one man for forced entry into the Legislative Council Complex.

 Three men were arrested on 27 August for "entering or staying in the chamber area" during the storming on 1 July.
 By early 5 July, there had been at least 66 arrests and the first formal charges had been laid in connection with the incident.

 Seven individuals were charged on 30 September for the unlawful intrusion, including Althea Suen, former president of the University of Hong Kong student union.
-One was further charged with one count of criminal damage – vandalism to a copy of the Basic Law found inside the Legco building; another faced two additional counts of criminal damage – to gates of the Legco building and the adjacent central government complex – and two counts of unlawful assembly.
+One was further charged with one count of criminal damage – vandalism to a copy of the Basic Law found inside the Legislative Council building; another faced two additional counts of criminal damage – to gates of the Legislative Council building and the adjacent central government complex – and two counts of unlawful assembly.

 Ma Kai-Chung, a reporter for localist online news portal Passion Times, was arraigned at Eastern Court on 3 October on one count of entering or remaining in the Legislative Council chamber on 1 July.
 The HKJA expressed its extreme concern over the charge, saying that it was reasonable for journalists to exercise their power of the fourth estate.
 Ma had been arrested on 30 September along with activist Ventus Lau and actor Gregory Wong and held under the charge of "conspiracy to criminal damage", as well as "entering or remaining in precincts of Chamber" under the Legislative Council (Powers and Privileges) Ordinance.

-Lawmaker Cheng Chung-tai was arrested on 30 September for "conspiracy to commit criminal damage" during the storming of the LegCo.
+Lawmaker Cheng Chung-tai was arrested on 30 September for "conspiracy to commit criminal damage" during the storming of the Legislative Council.
 Police arrested a member of Demosisto for "conspiracy to commit criminal damage" and "entering or remaining in precincts of [the] Chamber" on 9 January 2020 at the Hong Kong International Airport.

+On 16 March 2024, twelve activists who had taken part in the storming were sentenced in a District Court to between 54 and 82 months in jail for rioting.
+The judge stressed that besides the actual damage to the building, the incident had a symbolic meaning in that it was "challenging the Hong Kong government and even weakening its governance", and had had a "long-lasting effect on society".